SDBurt/astro-portfolio/src/content/blog/golang-weather-lambda/index.md

 title: Build a Golang Weather Lambda Function
 date: "2024-06-26"
 draft: false
-description: How to build and deploy Go Lambda Function to AWS using Terraform
+description: How to build and deploy a Go Lambda Function to AWS using Terraform
 ---

-## Building a Weather Application with AWS Lambda and API Gateway

 In today's world, serverless computing and Infrastructure as Code (IaC) have become game-changers for developers.
 This blog post will guide you through building a weather application using AWS Lambda and API Gateway, with all infrastructure managed by Terraform.
 This application fetches weather data from [Tomorrow.io](https://tomorrow.io) for a given city and stores it in DynamoDB.
 The entire project is written in Go, a powerful and efficient programming language.
 The code for this project can be found in my [GitHub repo](https://github.com/SDBurt/go-weather-lambda).

-### Prerequisites
+## Prerequisites

 Before we start, ensure you have the following prerequisites: